djaus2/Meltdown/README.md

 The generated content is HTML so

--   The source content is in the main Text.
+-   The source content is in the main, Text.

 -   HTML can be seamlessly embedded in a page, and so is unmodified by the parser.